 Low- and mid-level civil servant vacancies are filled through lateral transfers that are the result of open competitive procedures.
 In such procedures, only civil servants in the same category of the announced vacancy may compete.
 If the competitions for lateral appointments fail to fill the vacancies, then the competition is open to candidates from lower ranks of the civil service, who compete to be promoted to a higher civil service category.
 In the first case, each institution convenes a committee that has the same composition as in the case of lateral transfers at the executive category.
 In the second case, which involves competitions for promotions to a higher civil service category, each institution convenes the Committee on Admissions for Promotion, which serves for both categories of low- and mid-level civil servants.
-The Committee includes the following members: (i) one representative from the responsible unit of the relevant institution, who serves as the chair of the Committee; (ii) one mid-level civil servant from the relevant institution appointed by the DoPA90; (iii) the civil servant that holds the position of the direct superior over the vacancy position; (iv) two external experts appointed by the relevant institution.
+The Committee includes the following members: (i) one representative from the responsible unit of the relevant institution, who serves as the chair of the Committee; (ii) one mid-level civil servant from the relevant institution appointed by the DoPA; (iii) the civil servant that holds the position of the direct superior over the vacancy position; (iv) two external experts appointed by the relevant institution.
 After the preliminary verification phase, candidates who do not meet the criteria are notified individually.
-Those applying for lateral transfers have three days to appeal the decision whilst those applying for promotion have five days.91
+Those applying for lateral transfers have three days to appeal the decision whilst those applying for promotion have five days.

 The competition for TMC positions is held once per year as a rule, through a pooled recruitment in accordance with the annual plan for the recruitment of senior civil servants.
 The Council of Ministers issues a decision to open the competition process for a specific number of vacancies.
 The competition process is wholly managed by DoPA, which makes the announcement, convenes the selection committee, and processes the application.
 The competition for TMC positions is open to candidates outside the civil service.
-The Decision of Council of Ministers no. 118/2014 stipulates that 80 percent of the candidates accepted into the TMC must be civil servants and 20 percent may come outside of the civil service.92 In the case of TMC vacancies in independent institutions and LGUs , the respective institutions convene a selection committee in accordance with the provisions of the decision of Council of Ministers regulating the selection procedures for civil servants at the executive, low- and mid-level civil servants.93
+The Decision of Council of Ministers no. 118/2014 stipulates that 80 percent of the candidates accepted into the TMC must be civil servants and 20 percent may come outside of the civil service.
+In the case of TMC vacancies in independent institutions and LGUs, the respective institutions convene a selection committee in accordance with the provisions of the decision of Council of Ministers regulating the selection procedures for civil servants at the executive, low- and midlevel civil servants.
+In the case of TMC vacancies in selection procedures for civil servants at the executive, low- and midlevel civil servants.

-90 In the case of independent institutions and local government units, the head of the institution appoints the second member of the Committee, who should be a mid-level civil servant.
+&lt;sup>90 In the case of independent institutions and local government units, the head of the institution appoints the second member of the Committee, who should be a mid-level civil servant.

-91 See Decision of Council of Ministers no. 242, date 18.03.2015 "On filling vacancies at the low- and mid-level categories".
+&lt;sup>91 See Decision of Council of Ministers no. 242, date 18.03.2015 "On filling vacancies at the low- and mid-level categories".

-92 Chapter IV, Decision of Council of Ministers no. 118, date 05.03.2014 "On the recruitment, appointment, management, and the termination of relations of senior civil servants and tmc members".
+&lt;sup>92 Chapter IV, Decision of Council of Ministers no. 118, date 05.03.2014 "On the recruitment, appointment, management, and the termination of relations of senior civil servants and tmc members".

-93 Chapter VIII, Paragraph 12, Decision of Council of Ministers no. 118, date 05.03.2014.
+Chapter VIII, Paragraph 12, Decision of Council of Ministers no. 118, date 05.03.2014.